-- a.
-On any frequency removed from the assigned frequency by more than 75 percent, up to and including 150 percent, of the authorized bandwidth, at least 25 decibels attenuation; - b.
-On any frequency removed from the assigned frequency by more than 150 percent, up to and including 300 percent, of the authorized bandwidth, at least 35 decibels attenuation; and - c.
-On any frequency removed from the assigned frequency by more than 300 percent of the authorized bandwidth: - (1) For transmitters with mean power of 5 kilowatts or greater, attenuation shall be at least 80 decibels. - (2) For transmitters with mean power less than 5 kilowatts, spurious output shall not exceed 50 microwatts (i.e., 43+10 log(pY)) decibels attenuation except for frequency modulated maritime mobile radiotelephone equipment above 30 MHz as follows: - (a) The mean power of modulation products falling in any other international maritime mobile channel shall not exceed 10 microwatts for mean transmitter power 20 watts or less. - (b) The mean power of any other unwanted emission on any discrete frequency within the international maritime mobile band shall not exceed 2.5 microwatts for transmitters with mean power of 20 watts or less. - (c) For maritime mobile transmitters of mean power above 20 watts, these 2.5 and 10 microwatt limits may be increased in proportion to the increase of the mean power of the transmitters above this 20 watts.
+a.
+On any frequency removed from the assigned frequency by more than 75 percent, up to and including 150 percent, of the authorized bandwidth, and the image, at least 25 decibels attenuation;

+b.
+On any frequency removed from the assigned frequency by more than 150 percent, up to and including 300 percent, of the authorized bandwidth, and the image, at least 35 decibels attenuation; and c.
+On any frequency removed from the assigned frequency by more than 300 percent of the authorized bandwidth and the image:

+(1) For transmitters with mean power of 5 kilowatts or greater, attenuation shall be at least 80 decibels.

+(2) For transmitters with mean power less than 5 kilowatts, spurious output shall not exceed 50 microwatts (i.e., $43+10 \log(pY)$ ) decibels attenuation except for frequency modulated maritime mobile radiotelephone equipment above 30 MHz as follows:

+(a) The mean power of modulation products falling in any other international maritime mobile channel shall not exceed 10 microwatts for mean transmitter power 20 watts or less.

+(b) The mean power of any other unwanted emission on any discrete frequency within the international maritime mobile band shall not exceed 2.5 microwatts for transmitters with mean power of 20 watts or less.

+(c) For maritime mobile transmitters of mean power above 20 watts, these 2.5 and 10 microwatt limits may be increased in proportion to the increase of the mean power of the transmitters above these 20 watts.